nubskr/codespace/README.md

 - **Docker API**: Used Docker API to spawn containers on the fly for code evaluation.
 - **Collaborative Features**: Utilized WebSockets (Socket.IO) for real-time collaboration.
 - **Problem Packages**: Stored in MongoDB for easy management.
+    - Includes:
+        - Problem Statements (Interpreted)
+        - Sample test data
+        - Main test data (to evaluate submissions)
+        - Expected outputs for the main tests
 - **Math Rendering**: Used KaTeX for rendering math equations.
 - **Rate Limiting**: Added to each compilation API call to prevent abuse.

+Only supports c++ as of now

 ## Usage